 "For I received from the Lord what I also passed on to you: The Lord Jesus, on the night He was betrayed, took bread, and when He had given thanks, He broke it and said, 'This is my body, which is for you; do this in remembrance of Me.'
 In the same way, after supper He took the cup, saying, 'This cup is the new covenant in My blood; do this whenever you drink it, in remembrance of Me.'
 For whenever you eat this bread and drink this cup, you proclaim the Lord's death until He comes."

 -Paul, to the Corinthian church (1 Corinthians 11:23-26, NIV)

-We take the Lord's Supper each week, and we offer the opportunity in the evening worship for those who might not have had the opportunity during morning worship to join us.
+We take the Lord's Supper each week, and we offer the opportunity in the evening devotional for those who might not have had the opportunity during morning worship to join us.